 - Bad screen resolution.
 “Make your website readable on all devices” goes the recent advice from web dev experts.
 This means don’t have outsized Dreamweaver pages that cause users to have to horizontal scroll to see it all.
 Remember, most people are now accessing web pages on mobile devices as well.

 - Data overload, or “TMI!”.
 Unless you are running a technical or educational website that needs to be jam-packed with information, don’t overwhelm your web audience with tons and tons of text, graphics, banners, etc. Keep it simple, and say what you need to say with as few words as possible.
 Your web page visitors will appreciate this more than having to read a college technical paper – that is, unless it’s for MIT.edu.

 - Your blog is not maintained or updated.
 This is a more minor point, but still relevant.
 Mostly, this will cause Google rankings to bounce on you before human users do, but there are plenty of web surfers out there who will see that you’ve “left the building” on your site and follow suit because if you don’t care, why should they?

 - Failure to provide a clear call to action.
 This is a big no-no in the world of e-commerce, online marketing, and SEO: You provided lots of great information on your amazing products, but…you forgot to compel your potential customer to buy with a clear and simple call to purchase your product or contact you for a consultation.
 Whoops!
 Your potential sale and maybe even loyal customer just vanished – possibly forever.

 Don’t let any of these things happen to you.
 For more information on how not to have your website suck, Where To Start is the leader in providing managed IT services in San Francisco.
-Contact our expert IT staff at (844) RASM or send us an email at - email@example.com
+Contact our expert IT staff at firstname.lastname@example.org

 , and we will be happy to answer any and all your questions.